 Her great-great-aunt Rose visits and mentions to Rosie that she still has one goal to achieve in her life.
 She wants to fly.
 Rosie lies awake that night, thinking of how she could help her aunt fly.
 She came up with the idea of making a cheese-copter.

 After completing her invention, Rosie takes it out for a test flight.
 After flying for a few moments, it crashes to the ground.
 When aunt Rose sees the machine, she laughs.
 Rosie is devastated and then surprised when Rose hugs her.
-She tells Rosie about her test flight for a raging success because it flew.
+She tells Rosie about her test flight was a raging success because it flew.
 She reassures Rosie that failure is part of the process of inventing.
 “The only true failure can come if you quit.”

 - Iggy Peck, Architect

 - Ada Twist, Scientist